sediqa01/pythonista_app/README.md

 <h1 align="center">The Pythonista</h1>

   Pythonista is a social app designed for Python developers.
 Pythonista is a dynamic community platform for programmers to connect, share insights, and embark on collective coding journeys in a digital age where collaboration fuels innovation.
   Pythonista allows developers of all levels to easily connect to a global network of peers and a wealth of shared knowledge.
-Pythonista bridges the gap, fostering an ecosystem where the boundaries of code are transcended and the spirit of camaraderie reigns supreme.
+Pythonista bridges the gap, fostering an ecosystem where the boundaries of code are transcended and the spirit of camaraderie reigns supreme. here you can find the [deployed link](https://pythonista-app-55ad01dd0732.herokuapp.com).

   <!-- deployed link -->
   <!-- I AM Responsive image -->